Naviid24/pp3-battleships/README.md

-# The Quest For The Lost Treasure
+# The Battle of Ships

 ![Website Application Mock Up](assets/the_quest_mockup_screenshot.png)